 Thus, you might be able to plan delivery routes on Google Maps if you don’t have more than 10 shipping addresses per route.
 Additionally, you have to manually order or sequence those 10 shipping addresses in the most cost-efficient and time-effective way.
 Google Maps is definitely not a Google route optimization tool.

 The Google Maps multi-stop route planner will not optimize a multi-stop route for you – it will keep the stops in the same order as you input them.
 If your delivery business or logistics operation has just a few cars and a handful of customers, you might make good use of Google Maps – only if you calculate the best route manually before introducing your stops in the map app.

 3. Not Accounting for Commercial Vehicles’ Parameters

 If you need to plan a route for commercial vehicles or trucks, the Google Maps route planner cannot show you which roads you are allowed to drive on.
 Moreover, you can’t identify low bridges, narrow passages, and other relevant information for truck drivers.
-Truck routing with Google Maps is dangerous.
+Therefore, route planning on Google Maps can’t provide optimal driving directions for commercial fleets.
+Moreover, truck routing with Google Maps can be dangerous.

 When Not to Use Route Optimization with Google Maps

-When you have to map more than 10 addresses, employ multiple delivery drivers or field service reps, have more than one vehicle in your fleet, and need to plan routes for commercial use, you need more than what Google Maps does.
+When you have to map more than 10 addresses, employ multiple delivery drivers or field service reps, have more than one vehicle in your fleet, and need to plan routes for commercial use, you need more than the trip planner Google Maps can do.
 You need to optimize your multi-stop routes so your employees can get from customer to customer in the most time-efficient and cost-effective way.